Contents: Gasoline engine ↡ Diesel engine ↡

 Coolant pump and thermostat.
 4-cylinder petrol engine 111

-Note.
-The illustrations show the thermostat disconnected from the thermostat cover.
-The thermostat is built into the cover and can be checked as a set.
+Note: The illustrations show the thermostat detached from the thermostat cover.
+The thermostat is built into the cover and can be tested in the kit.

-Note.
-The thermostat is built into the thermostat cover and can only be replaced as a set.
+Note: The thermostat is built into the thermostat cover and can only be replaced as a set with it.

-Attention!
+Caution!
 When the engine is hot, cover the expansion tank with a thick cloth before opening it to prevent burns from hot coolant and steam.
-The cover should only be removed when the coolant temperature is below +90°C.
+The cap should only be removed when the coolant temperature is below + 90°C.

-3. Remove the coolant hoses from the radiator and expansion tank on the thermostat cover.
-First loosen the clamps and move them completely back.
+3. Remove the coolant hoses from the radiator and the expansion tank on the thermostat cover.
+First, loosen the clamps and move them all the way back.

-4. Turn away a cover of the thermostat and remove it together with the thermostat.
+4. Unscrew the thermostat cover and remove it together with the thermostat.

 Attention!
 The thermostat and thermostat cover form a single unit.
 When removed, the thermostat may be damaged and cannot be reinstalled.